mushroomsandchai/eia/README.md

 #### Step 3 — `daily_data`

 After the historical ingestion is complete, enable this DAG.
-It runs on a daily schedule and incrementally pulls new EIA data.
+It runs on a daily schedule and incrementally pulls new EIA data and loads into our landing layer in BigQuery.
+This landing layer is essentially our source of truth and contains all the records pulled from EIA.
+It runs the dbt models only when it pulls today's data, which in turn saves compute costs in GCP.

 ```
 Airflow UI → DAGs → daily_data → Enable